 We believe that one of the great things about LEGO is the ability to experiment and make changes to the model.
 If we glued our models together we would lose that flexibility.
 As a result, we only glue models for commercial projects where glue is specifically requested by the client.

 How long did it take to build that model?

 It depends.
-The lighthouse took months to build.
-Most of the snowman was completed in a weekend with a little bit of additional time spent later to perfect the arms.
+The New Central Library model took months to build while the snowman was built in a weekend.
 Other models have taken as little as a couple of hours or as much as several months.